Iranian Armed Forces: History

-Since 2003 there have been repeated US and British allegations that Iranian forces have been covertly involved in the Iraq War.
-In 2004, Iranian armed forces took Royal Navy personnel, on the Shatt al-Arab (Arvand Rud in Persian) river, between Iran and Iraq.
+Since 2003, there have been repeated US and British allegations that Iranian forces were covertly involved in the Iraq War.
+In 2004, Iranian armed forces seized Royal Navy personnel, on the Shatt al-Arab (Arvand Rud in Persian) river, between Iran and Iraq.
 They were released three days later following diplomatic discussions between the UK and Iran.

 In 2007, Iranian Revolutionary Guard forces also took prisoner Royal Navy personnel prisoner when a boarding party from was seized in the waters between Iran and Iraq, in the Persian Gulf.
 They were released thirteen days later.

 Since 1979, there have been no foreign military bases present in Iran.
 According to Article 146 of the Iranian Constitution, the establishment of any foreign military base in the country is forbidden, even for peaceful purposes.

-On 4 December 2011, an American RQ-170 Sentinel unmanned aerial vehicle (UAV) was captured by Iranian forces near the city of Kashmar in northeastern Iran.
+On 4 December 2011, an American Lockheed Martin RQ-170 Sentinel unmanned aerial vehicle (UAV) was captured by Iranian forces near the city of Kashmar in northeastern Iran.

 In 2012, it was announced that Iran's Quds Force is operating inside Syria providing the government of Bashar al-Assad with intelligence and direction against rebel opposition.

-In December 2012, Iran stated it had captured an American ScanEagle UAV that violated its airspace over the Persian Gulf.
+In December 2012, Iran stated it had captured a U.S. Boeing Insitu ScanEagle UAV that violated its airspace over the Persian Gulf.
 Iran later stated it had also captured two other ScanEagles.